Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - When loading the game, the destroy count remains but the block size is recalculated, leading to errors when proceeding to the next level.
 - To resolve this issue, in saveGame method, the destroy block count is now explicitly set to 0 during the save game process.

+- In SaveGame, change the default location for save.mdds to C drive.
+- Some computer might not have D drive and will cause error.
 ----------------------------------------
 In the a new levelLogic package: